RamiroHR/IBM_cloud_exploration/README.md

 * Alter & Drop tables with DDL SQL statements.
 * Modify, Update & Query data with DML SQL statements.
 * Create Tables from CSV files.
+* Query databases using String Patterns, Sorting and Grouping.
+* Using built-in functions for aggregation, scalar, strings, dates and times.
+* Subqueries and nested select statements.
+* working with multiple tables.